DeqingFu/robustdg/README.rst

 **Load dataset**

-Let's first load the rotatedMNIST dataset in a suitable format for the resnet18 architecture.
+Let's first load the coloredMNIST dataset in a suitable format for the resnet18 architecture.

 .. code:: shell